Lockheed Martin F-35 Lightning II: Testing

-The first F-35B, BF-1, flew on 11 June 2008, while the first weight-optimized F-35A and F-35C, AF-1 and CF-1, flew on 14 November 2009 and 6 June 2010 respectively.
-The F-35B's first hover was on 17 March 2010, followed by its first vertical landing the next day.
+The first F-35B, BF-1, first flew on 11 June 2008, first hovered on 17 March 2010, and first landed vertically the next day.
+The first weight-optimized F-35A, AF-1, flew on 14 November 2009, and the first such F-35C, CF-1, on 6 June 2010.
 The F-35 Integrated Test Force (ITF) consisted of 18 aircraft at Edwards Air Force Base and Naval Air Station Patuxent River.
-Nine aircraft at Edwards, five F-35As, three F-35Bs, and one F-35C, performed flight sciences testing such as F-35A envelope expansion, flight loads, stores separation, as well as mission systems testing.
-The other nine aircraft at Patuxent River, five F-35Bs and four F-35Cs, were responsible for F-35B and C envelope expansion and STOVL and CV suitability testing.
+At Edwards, five F-35As, three F-35Bs, and one F-35 performed flight sciences testing such as F-35A envelope expansion, flight loads, stores separation, as well as mission systems testing.
+At Patuxent River, five F-35Bs and four F-35Cs handled their variants' envelope expansion and STOVL and CV suitability testing.
 Additional carrier suitability testing was conducted at Naval Air Warfare Center Aircraft Division at Lakehurst, New Jersey.
 Two non-flying aircraft of each variant were used to test static loads and fatigue.
-For testing avionics and mission systems, a modified Boeing 737-300 with a duplication of the cockpit, the Lockheed Martin CATBird has been used.
-Field testing of the F-35's sensors were conducted during Exercise Northern Edge 2009 and 2011, serving as significant risk-reduction steps.
+The Lockheed Martin CATBird, a modified Boeing 737-300 with a duplication of the cockpit, has been used to test avionics and mission systems.
+Field testing of the F-35's sensors was conducted during Exercise Northern Edge 2009 and 2011, serving as risk-reduction steps.